quassy/prefect/docs/core/advanced_tutorials/task-looping.md

 ## Taking it one step further

-Looping in Prefect is a first-class operation - as such, it can be combined with mapping for a truly dynamic workflow!
+Looping in Prefect is a first-class operation.
+As such, it can be combined with mapping for a truly dynamic workflow!

 ```python
 with Flow("mapped-fibonacci") as mapped_flow: